 Summer term training

 In 2020 we adjusted our coaching to be in strict compliance with the ECB's Covid-Secure guidance for cricket.
-We will be following government and ECB guidance again in 2021.
+We will be following all government and ECB guidance again in 2022.

 Cancellation of outdoor training due to rain / wet ground

 In summer, outdoor training is cancelled when it is not possible to enjoyably and safely train on grass - i.e. due to rain/high winds/lightning and/or the ground is wet and slippery.
 We aim to let you know as quickly as possible when we know that training needs to be cancelled.
 We use Whatsapp groups as our primary means of communicating this to you.
 In the summer, there will be a Whatsapp group for parents in each squad.

 Equipment to bring

 Players must bring their own balls and cricket equipment.

 Girls/boys in Reception & Year 1: Wind ball and plastic bat (All Stars bat or kwik cricket, probably bat size 0 or possibly size 2)

 Girls/boys in Year 2: Wind ball or incrediball and plastic bat (probably size 2)